terra-campaigns/unsettled/campaigns/Book_01/directory/Sigisfarne/Harald.md

 One arm is fully metal and comes off at the shoulder.
 It can be used as a weapon (d8, bulky when not attached) and can move independently if you are within sight of it.

 Regrowth Salve - Regrows a body part over the course of a day.
 1 use.

+**Harold's origin**: He might have been on the run from Hendenburgh (or a nearby village) after a botched job.